Our Phonics Lead is Mrs Riordan

 The links and documents on this page will hopefully help you to understand the learning intentions and inform you regarding the content of this scheme.

-At St Edward’s we have adopted an innovative and child-led approach to spelling.
+At St Edward’s Catholic Primary School we have adopted an innovative and child-led approach to spelling.
 Across the school we have introduced the Spelling Shed and Spelling Frame Programmes across the school.
 The new National Curriculum outlines very clearly the continuity and progression of spelling for Key Stage 1 & 2.
 This resource includes termly spelling lists that follows the National Curriculum, spelling games and a programme of study for every year group which can be shared with parents to ensure that full coverage of all spelling rules and exceptions have been offered.

 Alongside these programmes, the children of KS2 will also use ‘Spelling Boxes’ to personalise their learning of spelling.
 They contain words that the child needs to learn.
 Working with a spelling buddy, a ‘Spuddy’, words are tested daily and progress from being a new word to becoming a learnt word.
 All learnt words are then tested by an adult and ticked off of the child’s word list.
 These lists are formulated from each year groups' Programme of study (see National Curriculum document).